lethain/staff-eng/src/markdown/guides/to-lead-follow.md

 Defining leadership and management is such heavily trodden terrain that it's hard to add much to it, but roughly management is a specific profession, and leadership is an approach one can demonstrate within any profession.

 The way I think about leadership has evolved a bit over the last few years, though, coming to focus on two specific attributes.
-First, leaders have a sufficiently refined view of how things _ought to work_ that they can rely on their distinction between how things _are_ and how they _ought_ _to be_ to identify proactive, congruent actions to narrow that gap.
+First, leaders have a sufficiently refined view of how things _ought to work_ such that they can rely on their distinction between how things _are_ and how they _ought_ _to be_ to identify proactive, congruent actions to narrow that gap.
 Second, they care enough about the gap to actually attempt those narrowing actions.

 If you only see the gap without acting on it, you might be a visionary, but you're inert.
 If you take action without a clear view of the goal, many will consider you a leader, but your impact will be random, arbitrary, and inefficient.
 Combining both with some luck is likely to take you a long way in your career, and these are characteristics common in folks I've worked with who successfully navigate the transition into [staff engineering](http://staffeng.com/) or senior management roles.